A-08556

 Plain Language

-Utilization review agents must periodically review and revise the performance, use, and outcomes of any AI tool used in utilization review to maximize its accuracy and reliability.
+Utilization review agents must periodically review and revise the AI tools they use in utilization review to maximize accuracy and reliability.
 This is an ongoing operational obligation — not a one-time pre-deployment check.
-The statute does not specify the review frequency, so agents should establish a reasonable periodic cadence and document the reviews conducted.
+The statute does not specify the review interval, but the obligation is continuous and covers the tool's performance, use patterns, and outcomes.

 Statutory Text